YmeowY/Attitude-Propagator/README.md

 ## 3. Change Log

+### 2018年7月16日

+1. change the *Trans_eul2quat.m* to like the build-in function *eul2quat*.
+2. change the *Trans_quat2eul.m* to like the build-in function *quat2eul*.

+Q: the rotation sequence is not yet the same like simulink.

 ### 2018年7月15日

 1. added [```quaternion -> Euler angle```](http://www.euclideanspace.com/maths/geometry/rotations/conversions/quaternionToEuler/index.htm) to the project.
 But it is not yet right.